jhaslowh/DG-2D_Ray_Casting/README.md

 Building on Linux
 -----------------

 SDL2, GLEW, and SOIL are required to compile.
-If you do not have any of these libraries, follow the instructions below to install.
+If you do not have any of these libraries, follow the instructions below to install them.

 **SDL 2**
 Download SDL2-2.0.3.tar.gz from here [http://www.libsdl.org/download-2.0.php](http://www.libsdl.org/download-2.0.php)